All Episodes

 Come on.

-Because Bill, Bill, you saw the video.
+Because, Bill, Bill, you saw the video.

-I'll play the I'll play the audio version.
+I'll play the audio version.

-I mean, literally, a young woman asks a very simple question, and any candidate should be able to just off the cuff give a very simple answer.
+I mean, literally, a young woman asks a very simple question, and any candidate should be able to just off the cuff give a very simple answer, especially if you want to be president.

 Listen to what he says.

-Uh move up, please.
+Move up, please.

-He needs the teleprompter for the answer.
+He needs a teleprompter for the answer.

 Listen.

-And I would like to know what will your administration do to help them give them that chance.
+And I would like to know: what will your administration do to help them give them that chance?

 Thank you.